HeZhang1994/weibo-crawler/README.md

 Many thanks to [Python Chinese Community](https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627) for providing the source code `SourceCode_weibocrawler.py`.

+Last update: (19th April 2019) A complete version is released!

 ## Functions

 - Crawling the short or long **text** in original and retweeted Weibo posts.